-The Debug Mode allows Force Control Industries engineers to bench test applications using different servomotors, amplifiers, and electrical supplies than the real application will require.
+The Debug Mode allows Force Control Industries engineers to bench test applications using different servo motors, amplifiers, and electrical supplies than the real application will require.
 Debug Mode is activated using the Debug Button on the Settings Screen (See Section 6-11).
 You should leave Debug Mode "OFF".

-Setting the Debug Mode "On" prevents the HMI from downloading several of the usual preprogrammed parameters in to the servo amplifier when the "Application" buttons on the Machine Screen are pressed (See Section 6-2).
+Setting the Debug Mode "On" prevents the HMI from downloading several of the usual pre-programmed parameters in to the servo amplifier when the "Application" buttons on the Machine Screen are pressed (See Section 6-9).

 Pressing the Debug button toggles the status of the Debug mode between "OFF" and "ON".
-If Debug mode is on, then the message "DEBUG MODE" displayed near the bottom of the Main Menu Screen.
+If Debug mode is on, then the message "DEBUG MODE" and a number will be displayed near the bottom of the Main Menu Screen.
+In the screen message the number shows the amount of free memory in Kbytes.
+(See Figure 6.16)